88plug/akash-provider-withdrawal/README.md

 - `MODE`: Specify the mode of operation.
 The default value is `block`.
 Optional
 - `FEE`: Specify the fee (in UAKT) to use for each payout.
 If the fee is too low, you may encounter errors.
 Optional
 - `DELAY`: Specify the delay (in seconds) between each payout.
 Optional

+## 🛠️ Building from Source

+To build the Akash Provider Withdrawal tool from source, follow these steps:

+1. Clone the repository: `git clone https://github.com/88plug/akash-provider-withdrawal.git`
+2. Navigate to the cloned directory: `cd akash-provider-withdrawal`
+3. Build the Docker image: `docker build -t akash-provider-withdrawal .`

+Now, you can run the tool using the `docker run` command mentioned in the Usage section.